dv321/node_queue_api/README.md

-This is a node app that implementts a rest api for queuing url fetches.
+This is a node app that implements a rest api for queuing url fetches.
 It's a simple proof of concept.